|Type:||Trad, 6 pitches, 700', Grade III|

 Top rap anchors have been replaced.
 Take some cord for the rest of the raps.
 Not sure if the last pitch could be rapped with a 70m..

-On the confusing 4th pitch, it's obvious off the belay but it gets... confusing.
+On the confusing 4th pitch, it's obvious off the belay but it gets... confusing and/or steep and chossy

 No need for 6 x #1's and whatever else the guide recommends.
 Doubles to #2 is fine.
-1 extra .75 and #1 will be nice though.
-Singles to #6 was nice but not totally necessary.
+1 extra .75 and #1 will be nice though (so 3X on those).
+Singles #3,4,5,6 was nice but not totally necessary.
 Placed them mostly because I had 'em.
 If anything, bring a 6 for the 3rd pitch.

 Good route, but a little chossy down low.
 Crux pitch is awesome.
 First half of it reminded me of New Dimensions.
 Then it turns into a beautiful fingers/off-fingers splitter.
 Last pitch is cherry on top, sweetness.